weka/setup-dlang/README.md

 Introduces the `DMD` variable which will point to the dmd wrapper of the selected compiler.
 For example if you install `ldc-1.37.0` then `DC` will point to `<extracted_path>/ldc2` and `DMD` will point to `<extracted_path>/ldmd2`
 This variable is setup for all compilers, automatically.

+`dmd` is now allowed on `macos-latest` (arm64).
+It should work even if it's a x86_64 binary thanks to the Rosetta compatibility layer.